Copyright © 2023 LOCALIIZ | All rights reserved

-Header image courtesy of Stockroom
+Header image courtesy of Normann Copenhagen

 Thanks to Hong Kong’s soaring rental prices and what seems to be shrinking floor space, that statement piece of furniture you were sure you’d keep forever just won’t fit in your new flat.
-And after grappling with re-selling, donating, and making sure it’s all gone, you’re left with another daunting challenge: starting from scratch.
+And after grappling with reselling, donating, and making sure it’s all gone, you’re left with another daunting challenge: starting from scratch.

-Check out Hong Kong-based home goods store Indigo Living or their brand-new luxury showroom Indigo Atelier for sumptuous soft furnishings and bohemian-chic decorative objects, or pop by Timothy Oulton if a maximalist take on colonialist gentleman’s club décor sounds good to you.
+Check out Hong Kong-based home goods store Indigo Living or its luxury showroom Indigo Atelier for sumptuous soft furnishings and bohemian-chic decorative objects, or pop by Timothy Oulton if a maximalist take on colonialist gentlemen’s club décor sounds good to you.
 A good deal of the stores here are outlets, meaning that you can score great deals year-round instead of waiting for flash sales.

 Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau | (+852) 2554 9089

-Twenty One From Eight, 11/F, 59 Hung To Road, Kwun Tong | (+852) 2321 1738
+Twenty One From Eight, 11/F, Pang Kwong Building, 59 Hung To Road, Kwun Tong | (+852) 2321 1738

-Stockroom, 20/F, Unit C, Hong Kong Industrial Building, 444 Des Voeux Road West, Kennedy Town | (+852) 2817 0999
+Stockroom, 20/F, Unit C, Hong Kong Industrial Building, 444 Des Voeux Road West, Kennedy Town

 The Thorn & Burrow store is like a living, breathing Pinterest board, with vibrant statement pieces inspired by the founder’s travels around Asia and quest for ethically produced homeware and accessories.
 The High Street store now works with numerous international brands and artists, each reflecting its unique, eclectic taste.

 This trendy furniture and concept store stocks a huge range of unique homeware goods, knick-knacks, and statement pieces to help you turn your house into a home.
-Firm believers that furniture should be both practical and aesthetic, the shop stocks a number of international brands as well as pieces designed in-house.
+Firm believers that furniture should be both practical and aesthetic, Homeless stocks a number of international brands as well as pieces designed in-house.